luickk/AiPoweredGameOfLife/README.md

 The calculations for the entropy are taken from [this](https://www-users.cs.york.ac.uk/kazakov/papers/aamas-paper.pdf) paper and can be found at chapter 4 "Entropy Based Fitness of Cellular Automata".
 As mentioned in the paper its advantage is that this parameter is great to find "stable" life forms since reduced entropy equals a higher amount of order.

+- Probabilistic Complexity <br> // todo
+This paramete is from the paper [Algorithmic specified complexity (ASC)](https://robertmarks.org/REPRINTS/2015_AlgorithmicSpecifiedComplexityInTheGameOfLife.pdf) and can be found in section `C. Binary Encoding for Patterns` but is only a component of the postulated *Algorithmic specified complexity (ASC)* but has very interesting characteristics as it defines the complexity or probability of the patterns.

-- Algorithmic Specified Complexity in the Game of Life //todo
+- Algorithmic Specified Complexity in the Game of Life //todo This parameter seems to be really promising since it considers important patterns & complexity and thus seems to be the better version of the simpleComplexity parameter.
+I made the assumtion that the paper would propose a "implementable" formula or method of some kind but the paper bases its calculations on an encoding which is based on visual obervations.
+The problem with implementing such a solution is that it requires to implement the encoding (or its operators) but the encoding contains operations which are very difficult to detect automatically.
+As for example the operator "move right" would require an algorithm which is capable of detecting a shift in a complex pattern, this could either be acomplished by a static implementation (which would lack flexibility) or another neural net.
 > "Algorithmic specified complexity (ASC) measures the degree to which an object is meaningful [...]"
 > -Abstract from the [Paper](https://robertmarks.org/REPRINTS/2015_AlgorithmicSpecifiedComplexityInTheGameOfLife.pdf)

-This parameter seems to be really promising since it considers important patterns & complexity and thus seems to be the better version of the simpleComplexity parameter.

 ## Lib Game Of Life

 Path: `libGameOfLife/` <br>

 A static C lib which contains the game of life which then can easily be used as training environment for the reinforcement learning.
-I implemented in C in order to achieve maximum performance and decrease the nnetworks training time.
+I implemented it in C in order to achieve maximum performance and decrease the nnetworks training time.
 The fitness parameter calculations are also implemented here.

 ## Installation & Test